yosefco3/udacity_mlops/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity - first project.

 ## Project Description
 In this project, I will implement my learnings to identify credit card customers that are most likely to churn.
-The completed project will include a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested). both files achived grade above 7 on pylint.
+The completed project will include a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, logged, and tested). both files achived grade above 7 on pylint.

 ## Files and data description